growing orchids successfully - a beginners guide....

 Of course in addition to providing a climate in which they will be happy, the amount of sunlight which falls onto the plant must also be considered, in general terms, most orchids need shade from direct sunlight, and good air movement, just as we would if we had to stand in one place for all of our life!

-Before considering what the orchid books tell us about potting mixes, and watering, consider what will suit your needs also, if you are always around to water as frequently as a very open mix will demand during a hot period of weather, then O.K. but if you cannot devote a daily regime of care, then perhaps a more water retentive medium may be better for the plants you are growing.
+Before considering what the orchid books tell us about potting mixes, and watering, consider what will suit your needs also, if you are always around to water frequently, as and when the mix begins to dry out. a very open mix will demand during a hot period of weather, then regular watering is O.K. but if you cannot devote a daily regime of care, then perhaps a more water retentive medium may be better for the plants you are growing.

 Most vandaceous orchids, some Phaleanopsis, and some Dendrobiums can be grown quite easily in wooden slatted baskets, without any compost at all, but obviously, this culture demands daily waterings.

 Cymbidiums, and Cattleya varieties do well in a mix of bark chippings, mixed with a little perlite, and charcoal to keep it sweet.

 Dendrobiums, Oncidiums, Odontoglossums, Catasetums, and many other species will also be happy in this mix, but when deciding whether or not to use a large, medium or small variety of bark chippings, consider the thickness of the roots, if they are thick, then the largest chippings will suit, if they are thin then a fine mix would be best.

 Paphiopedilums and Phragmipediums seem to do better in a mix of rockwool, bark foam and a little sphagnum moss with some perlite, (or at least they do for us), and a pinch of dolomite lime does not go amiss with some of the Chinese species.